 - Instead of running itself inside a Virtual Machine, Shashlik integrates the core Android packages into your active Linux session and acts like native software.

-- One thing where Shashlik seriously falls short is the inability to run apps that utilize Google Play Services, so if your app requires a lot of these services we recommend you look forth.
+- One thing where Shashlik seriously falls short is the inability to run apps that utilize Google Play Services, so if your app requires a lot of these services, we recommend you look forth.

 ARChon is a rather unusual Linux Android emulator that will leave you awe-struck.
 This is one of the unique Android emulators for Linux by our judgment.
-ARChon doesn’t function inside a Virtual Machine and not like any other emulator that you install in your Linux system.
+ARChon doesn’t function inside a Virtual Machine and not like any other emulator installed in your Linux system.
 Instead, it utilizes the Chrome browser’s powerful runtime and hitches the emulation compounds into it directly.
 So, no matter what version of Kernel you’re running or what Linux build you’re using, you can run this Android emulator Linux effectively in every system.

 ARChon already supports quite an impressive number of Android games and applications, while support for more mainstream applications are in the process as we speak.
-Just install the ARChon Runtime in your chrome browser and type “chrome://apps” on the address bar and press Enter.
+Just install the ARChon Runtime in your chrome browser and type “chrome://apps” on the address bar, and press Enter.
 You will need to configure the settings as per your need, and you can then get started trying out the real fun.
 You can even repackage your own Android apps for Chrome to use via ARChon by utilizing some powerful NodeJS modules.

 Highlights of ARChon